blase147/my-shop/README.md

 **My Shop** is an e-commerce template for my online shop.
 It has a responsive frontend layout coded in React while fetching asynchronous data from API end-points built with Ruby on Rails.
-**My Shop** is an e-commerce template for my online shop.
-It has a responsive frontend layout coded in React while fetching asynchronous data from API end-points built with Ruby on Rails.

 ![]()